PrintersForAnts/Salad_Fork/docs/xy_motion.md

 * 4 M3x6 SHCS

 **Printed parts:**
-* 1 z_spacer: Note that this does not fit makerbeam extrusions
+* 1 z_spacer: Note that this does not fit makerbeam extrusions but can be trimmed.
 * 1 z_bracket_left
 * 1 z_bracket_right
 * 1 bowden_mount
 * 1 umbilical_mount

 **Steps:**
+1. Flip the printer to the left.
+Install the z_bracket_right to extrusion C using M3x6 BHCS, but leave it loose.

+2. Flip the printer to the right.
+Install the z_bracket_left to extrusion C using M3x6 BHCS, but leave it loose.

+3. Flip the printer upside down.

-1. Press the z_spacer between extrusions B and C as shown
+4. Press the z_spacer between extrusions B and C as shown

-2. Add the z_bracket_right between extrusions B and C. Use 1 M3x6 BHCS for attaching to extrusion C, and 1 M3x8 for extrusion B
+5. Screw z_bracket_right and z_bracket_left to the z_spacer, using 1 M3x6 BHCS for each.

+6. Put the printer back on it's feet.

 ![](images/z_bracket_right.png)

-2. Repeat this process for z_bracket_left
-3. With 2 M3x6 SHCS, mount the umbilical_mount on top of extrusion B, centered over extrusion C
+7. With 2 M3x6 SHCS, mount the umbilical_mount on top of extrusion B, centered over extrusion C

 ![](images/umbilical_mount.png)

-4. Add the bowden_mount to the bottom of the top rear extrusion E, also centered over extrusion C using 2 M3x6 SHCS
+8. Add the bowden_mount to the bottom of the top rear extrusion E, also centered over extrusion C using 2 M3x6 SHCS (if not using the fabreeko back)

 ![](images/bowden_mount.png)